milvus-io/milvus-docs/site/en/faq/performance_faq.md

 Query operations are conducted on segments. indexes reduce the amount of time it takes to query a segment.
 If a segment has not been indexed, Milvus resorts to brute-force search on the raw data—drastically increasing query time.

 Therefore, it usually takes longer to query on a small dataset (collection) because it has not built index.
 This is because the sizes of its segments have not reached the index-building threshold set by `rootCoord.minSegmentSizeToEnableindex`.
-Call `create_index()` to force Milvus to index segments that has meet the threshold and not been automatically indexed yet, significantly improving query performance.
+Call `create_index()` to force Milvus to index segments that have reached the threshold but not yet been automatically indexed, significantly improving query performance.

 #### What factors impact CPU usage?